aleksa3009/DemoblazeTesting/Reports/Final_Report.md

 3. **Enhance form validation** in the order modal (required fields, error messaging).
 4. **Improve badge persistence** logic in the shopping cart to maintain state.
 5. **Optimize performance** by compressing images, deferring non-critical JS, and lazy-loading content.

+Addressing these will significantly improve user experience and platform stability.

 ---